 I asked her if she told anyone and asked if there were cameras in the stairwell.
 She said there was no one around.

 “I just wanted my phone back,” she said.
 “I told him ‘no’ several times, but he didn’t listen.
 I didn’t know what to do.”

-We arrive at the school the next morning and are led in the principal’s office by a side room so that Grace does not have to see anyone because it is surely all over school by now since I had a made a phone call first thing to alert them that I needed an emergency meeting, and I was sure Grace had probably told people.
+I made a phone call as soon as the school opened and let them know we were coming in and what the topic was.
+We arrive at the school and are led in the principal’s office by a side room so that Grace does not have to see anyone because it is surely all over school by now since I had a made the phone call and I was sure Grace had probably told people.
 The school police officer, the principal, the vice-principal, and a counselor were all assembled when we arrived.
 This is a big deal; the mood in the room is serious.
 Grace is nervous but relays her story: